 This is another app I use on a daily basis.
 Now in order to get the full functionality of this app, you do need a Fitbit so that would be the only downside.
+I currently have the Fitbit Versa and I LOVE it.
 You can still get the app and set your phone as the step tracker and log your workouts manually but you just don’t get the full potential of what the app can do.
-I currently have the FitBit Blaze and I LOVE it.
 With this app I log my steps, all of my workouts, my sleep and my heart rate.

 Heart rate is something I never really paid attention to and it has been so cool to watch my resting heart rate decrease from 80 BPM to the low 60s as I have lost weight.
 Non-scale victory for sure!
 Helps me to remember there is so much more to fitness than the scale.
 I don’t love the food diary option in this app, hence why I use Myfitnesspal, but for workouts, this app is awesome.
 I start my workout from the tracker itself and then the timer starts.
 Once my workout is complete I stop the timer and it’s recorded into the app.

 You can also view a history of your workouts through the app and put them into preset categories (treadmill, run, weights, yoga etc).
 As evidenced below, I do a lot of circuit training.